 The day after the accident, I knew I needed a safe, nonjudgmental place to release my thoughts and feelings, and instinctively I turned once again to journaling, often several times a day.
 In those pages, I could simply pour out whatever I needed to release and express—fear, panic, questions, anger, and love—as well as keeping track of what was happening to Ken and to me.
 The counselor who diagnosed me with secondary traumatic stress said to keep writing—it was good for me, she said.
 So I did, and it was.
 As Ken very slowly returned mostly to his old self, eventually I was able to celebrate more often in my journal.

 In 2009, I wrote After Brain Injury: Telling Your Story, the acclaimed first (and so-far only) journaling book for people with brain injury.
 Around that same time, I realized how much the people in my groups had inspired me with their courage and honesty, and I determined to become the best journaling coach I could.
 That decision led me to the Center for Journal Therapy, where I became certified in Kathleen Adams’ Journal to the Self® program.
 While there, I learned I learned about Adams’ newly established program for certified journal facilitators and soon signed up.
 In 2011, I was certified.
-In the summer of 2017, I received a Transitions Designation from Leia Francisco, indicating that I successfully completed her program, Writing Through Transitions, and am permitted to offer programs based on it.
+In the summer of 2017, I was certified as a Transitions Writing Specialist by Leia Francisco, indicating that I successfully completed her program, Writing Through Transitions, and am permitted to offer programs based on it.